dttctcs/seidr-react/README.md

 #### MultiSelect

-Creates a CheckBox Group based on a quickfilter of the type `multiselect`
+Creates a CheckBox Group based on a quickfilter of the type `multiselect` that creates a new filter of the type {col: <quickfilter.column>, opr: 'in', value: <selectedValues>} (FilterIn) if it doesn't exist, else updates it

 | prop | value  | description                                                 |
 | ---- | ------ | ----------------------------------------------------------- |